based2/KB/network/ip_filter.md

 block from any to 178.208.92.138
 # DFA https://www.bitdefender.com/files/News/CaseStudies/study/436/Bitdefender-PR-WhitePaper-Hotel-dex14628-en-EN.pdf Micro Backdoor
 block from any to 178.208.94.213
+# https://threatfox.abuse.ch browse/malware/win.njrat/
+block from any to 178.208.235.89
 # https://threatfox.abuse.ch/browse/malware/win.danabot/
 block from any to 178.209.51.211
 # France https://www.abuseipdb.com/check/